KipCollo/Frontend-Revision/5.0 Angular/routing/Readme.md

 A router has no routes until you configure it.

 - Router outlet:- The RouterOutlet is a directive from the router library that is used like a component.
-It acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.
+It acts as a placeholder that marks the spot in the template where the router should display the components for that outlet.The "RouterOutlet" directive is used in Angular to define the location where the router should render the components associated with different routes.
+It acts as a placeholder for dynamically loaded components.

 ```html
 <router-outlet></router-outlet><!-- Routed components go here -->